 The sandbar at the mouth of the Ventura River tends to remain open during average and above average precipitation years and closes only during years with few significant rain events (Lewis et al. 2010).
 This typical pattern of the sandbar remaining open during the fish passage season is illustrated from 2008 to 2011 (Appendix 5).
-This pattern typically includes a period during the summer and into the fall months of sandbar closure.
+This pattern typically includes a period during the summer and into the fall months that the sandbar will be closed.
 A single low precipitation year can produce a longer period of closure, as occurred in 2007 and 2012.
+Consecutive dry years may cause a closure to persist into the fish passage season, only opening during short periods following rain events, such as in 2013 through 2015.

 The tendency of the sandbar to remain open in all but very dry years is likely due to a few probable factors.
 Although the middle reach of the Ventura River goes dry every year, during most years subsurface water continues to flow and eventually begins to resurface just upstream of the confluence with San Antonio Creek and continues to increase slightly proceeding downstream.
 Additionally, treated effluent water from the Ojai Valley Sanitary District at rkm 7.5 increases the river discharge by approximately 3 cfs.
 Finally, tributary flow from San Antonio Creek also adds to the Ventura River through a surface or subsurface connection throughout the year.
 These factors likely contributed water to the Ventura River keeping the sandbar from fully forming and therefore remaining open during most years.
 The status of the sandbar indicates changes in the estuary/lagoon that may help determine potential entry and exit conditions for adult steelhead and juvenile O. mykiss migrating to the ocean.
 It appears that passage conditions remain suitable during most seasons when steelhead are likely migrating.
-However, lagoon conditions optimal for juvenile rearing (i.e., when a sandbar closes and results in an estuary forming a deeper freshwater lagoon; Bond et al. 2008), appear to have been limited during the study period beginning in 2005.
-The ongoing drought of four consecutive years of below-normal precipitation (about 50-60% of average) have created conditions at the mouth of the Ventura River causing the sandbar to be closed for the majority of the time during the monitoring period.
-This has occurred even though some surface water has continued to flow into the lagoon.
-Furthermore, the amount of time the sandbar was closed over the last 3 years was the greatest since monitoring began in 2005 (Appendix 5).
+However, lagoon conditions optimal for juvenile rearing (i.e., when a sandbar closes and results in an estuary forming a deeper freshwater lagoon; Bond et al. 2008), appear to have been limited during years with potential smolt recruitment for the study period beginning in 2005.
+The ongoing drought of five consecutive years of belownormal precipitation (about 40-60% of average) have created conditions at the mouth of the Ventura River causing the sandbar to be closed for the majority of the time during the monitoring period.
+Unlike the previous three years, the sandbar remained opened for the majority of the 2016 fish passage season even though it had similar belownormal precipitation.
+An extremely high surf event that occurred in mid-December 2015 caused heavy beach erosion at the river mouth similar to what can occur during a large storm event.
+This may have temporarily reduced the base flow needed to maintain an open connection with the ocean.